 - Life issues that impact on your ability to study such as financial, relationships and/or housing stress

-If you can get help to improve your mental health, and overcome these challenges to your studies, research in the vocational training sector shows that reaching achievable goals, such as a certificate at TAFE, helps students recover from mental illness (orygen.org.au).
+If you can get help to improve your mental health, and overcome these challenges to your studies, research in the vocational training sector shows that reaching achievable goals, such as a certificate at TAFE, helps people to develop skills that may improve coping skills with mental illness.

 Mental health emergencies